The Heathman Hotel

 🏨 hotel

-Portland, Oregon ยท Est. 1927
+Portland, Oregon · Est. 1927

 👻

-The Ghost Story
+The Full Story

 The Heathman Hotel opened in 1927 as one of Portland's premier luxury hotels, located in the heart of the city's cultural district near the Arlene Schnitzer Concert Hall and the Portland Art Museum.
 The ten-story building has hosted generations of guests, from business travelers to visiting performers and dignitaries.
 But among hospitality industry insiders, the Heathman is equally renowned for a column of rooms ending in the number 03 that represent some of the most consistently reported haunted hotel rooms in the United States.

 The haunting centers on a persistent but unconfirmed story that during the 1940s, a distraught man jumped to his death from Room 1003, crashing through the glass ceiling of the Tea Court library below.
-Whether this event occurred exactly as described has never been verified by hotel records, but the paranormal activity in the 03 column of rooms -- 503, 703, 803, and 1003 -- is well documented by decades of guest complaints and staff reports.
+Whether this event occurred exactly as described has never been verified by hotel records, but the ghostly activity in the 03 column of rooms -- 503, 703, 803, and 1003 -- is well documented by decades of guest complaints and staff reports.

 Room 703 is the most active.
 In 2008, a guest reported that someone had thrown the clean towels in her room onto the floor.
 Staff replaced the towels, but within minutes, the fresh towels were also found on the bathroom floor, even though the guest confirmed no one had entered the room.
 The television in Room 703 is notorious for turning itself on at full volume.
 One guest reported turning it off only to have it immediately switch back on.
 When a technician was called to inspect the set and found no mechanical issues, the television activated again at full volume as he prepared to leave.
 Guests describe hearing footsteps racing across the floor when the room is confirmed empty, and some have reported seeing a hazy face staring at them from the dark corners of the room at night.